eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -Roles
 -Agreeing or saying yes to what is said
 - Verb to Be: I'm
+-Ask opinion
+-Highlight difference
+-Express feelings or opinions
+-I like it here
 ```

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Example: